 - Drive less.
 Transportation in the US is still largely dependent on non-renewable fossil fuels.
 Besides serious pollution from derailment, exhaust, and toxic batteries and tires, greenhouse gas emissions is another concern.
 Driving is a significant source of pollution.
 Even if you have a hybrid car, likely the battery production was brutal on resources and habitats, and so, degrades quality of life for communities.
 Bike, walk, carpool, and use public transit as much as possible.
 Get creative, network with others interested in healthier communities, and find solutions for your region, perhaps via improving transportation routes, modes, and choices.

-- Make your own toxin, waste, and cruelty free Green products like deodorant, toothpaste, laundry detergent, dish detergent, hand sanitizer, and for cleaning.
-Keep sustainable, ethical sources and demand in mind as you choose ingredients.
+- Make your own toxin, waste, and cruelty free Green products like deodorant, toothpaste, laundry detergent, dish detergent, hand sanitizer, cleaning, and plant-based meals.
+Choose the most sustainable and ethical sources as much as possible as you buy ingredients for recipes.
 Research, practice, and commit to ongoing learning.
-This way, the products you use daily become less costly, both literally and relation to health and the environment.
-Read Recipe For A Green Life: A Holistic Green Living Handbook And Recipe Book for recipes and tips.
-This way, we take back out power in our daily lives, and act upon our ethics and compassion in practical, easy and tangible ways that can make a real difference.
+This way, the products you use daily become less costly, both literally and in relation to health and the environment.
+Read Recipe For A Green Life: A Holistic Sustainable Living Handbook & Recipe Book for practical and helpful recipes and guides for every step of the way in nearly every area of life.
+This way, we take back our power through our daily choices and habits, and act upon our ethics and compassion in practical, easy and tangible ways that make a real difference.

 - Sherin, CS.
-Recipe For A Green Life: A Holistic Green Living Handbook And Recipe Book, (Wisconsin: Wild Clover Press, 2017) 69-76.
+Recipe For A Green Life: A Holistic Sustainable Living Handbook & Recipe Book, (Wisconsin: Wild Clover Press, 2018) chapter 3.

 - Hertwich, Edgar., et al. “Assessing the Environmental Impacts of Consumption and Production: Priority Products and Materials, A Report of the Working Group on the Environmental Impacts of Products and Materials to the International Panel for Sustainable Resource Management,” United Nations Environment Programme (UNEP) online, June 2010, http://www.unep.fr/scp/publications/details.asp?id=DTI/1262/PA.